 Certificates of attendance and/or completion are normally awarded at the end of these programmes.
 This certification does not appear on the National Qualifications framework explained below.

 The Further Education and Training Awards Council (FETAC) is the single national awarding body in further education and training in Ireland.
 FETAC programmes are recognised on the Qualifications Framework from Level 1 – 6.
+It is responsible for determining the standards for named awards at levels 1 to 6 on the National Framework of Qualifications.
+All named awards are devised in line with the National Qualifications Authority of Irelands determinations and guidelines.
 Quality and Qualifications Ireland (QQI) meets learner’s needs by making relevant FETAC awards that give access to opportunities in further education and training and in employment.

 Even though many of the FETAC programmes are skills based and designed to increase one’s employability, many students engage simply to gain certification, increase their own expertise in a given field and expand their own personal development, without any specific goals in employment.
 Completion of FETAC programmes at levels 5 & 6 can open opportunities to be accepted on to a range of third level programmes at many Institutes of Technologies (IT’s) and Universities.

 The National Framework of Qualifications comprises 10 levels ranging from initial learning (level 1) to the most advanced levels of learning (level 10).